acruzgarcia/OMIEData/README.md

 ## Installation

-The package is uploaded at https://pypi.org/project/OMIEData/, so the usual
+The package is uploaded at https://pypi.org/project/OMIEData/, so

 ```python
 python -m pip install OMIEData

 ```
-from the command line should work.
+from the command line would install the last version uploaded to pypi.

 Aternatively, to install it from GitHub, type: